Josh-Cena/docusaurus/website/docs/styling-layout.md

 Infima uses 7 shades of each color.
 We recommend using [ColorBox](https://www.colorbox.io/) to find the different shades of colors for your chosen primary color.

 Alternatively, use the following tool to generate the different shades for your website and copy the variables into `/src/css/custom.css`.
+Input any color, and see it in action on this website.

 <ColorGenerator/>